Develop a research project focusing on Indigenous food sovereignty, environmental justice, and nutritional issues.

 It is important to clarify what you are interested in finding out about your topic; familiarize yourself with the key issues and context.
 Begin by creating a research question.

-- Create a list of Related Terms.
+Create a list of Related Terms.
 Another way to express this, is to create a list of synonyms for the important concepts in or associated with your topic.
-Example topic question: How did the films/movies produced in Japan and America reflect their respective attitudes about the bomb/nuclear energy?

-- Population -gender (men, women), age (children/teens, adults, elderly), groups (artist, educators, clergy, ethnic/racial groups, etc.): Japanese or Japanese Americans
+Population -gender (men, women), age (children/teens, adults, elderly), groups (artist, educators, politicians, clergy, ethnic/racial groups, etc.)

-- Time Period - current, decade, 21st Century, ancient: 20th Century
+Time Period - current, decade, 21st Century, ancient

-- Atomic bomb AND Japan AND films (narrows your search, all the terms and 'Atomic bomb, Japan, and films' must appear)
+American Indians AND food sovereignty (narrows your search, all the terms 'American Indians and food sovereignty' must appear)

-- Atomic OR Nuclear (broadens your search, one of the terms must appear.
+American Indians OR Native Americans (broadens your search, one of the terms must appear.
 Good for use with synonyms.)

-- Japan AND (Atomic bomb OR Nuclear bomb) (combines connectors AND/OR together in a search)
+food sovereignty AND (American Indians OR Native Americans) (combines connectors AND/OR together in a search)